Experience the Vintage Charm of Anna Maria Island

 For small takeaway plates, try The Waffle Press.
 This breakfast spot tops its breakfast creations with classic Key Lime.

 At happy hour, The Waterfront Restaurant near City Pier mixes the island's best cocktails.
 For beach-bar-style fun, head straight for the Bridge Tender Inn in Bradenton Beach or The Ugly Grouper in Holmes Beach.

 Dinner at the Sandbar restaurant is a revelation.
 It's a toes-in-the-sand spot with a stunning sunset view of the Gulf and locally sourced seafood.
 (Its sister location, Beach House Restaurant in Bradenton Beach, offers similar delights.)

 The Mexican-inspired restaurant, Poppo's Taqueria, makes tortillas by hand for fresh tacos, quesadillas, and burritos and has local kombucha and beer on draft.

 Where to Stay

-In Holmes Beach, the Bamboo Apartments are an Old Florida treasure right on the sand and steps away from the island's free trolley stop.
-Done up with vintage-style rattan and wicker, all five units are delights; the original 1916 duplex cottage lined in heart pine (including the ceiling and floors) is nostalgic perfection.
-Other motels bursting with charm include Cedar Cove Resort & Cottages, Haley's Motel, Bungalow Beach Resort, and SeaSide Beach Resort.
+It's an Old Florida treasure on the sand and steps away from the island's free trolley stop.
+Done up with vintage-style rattan and wicker, all five units are delights.
+The original 1916 duplex cottage lined in heart pine (including the ceiling and floors) is nostalgic perfection.
+Other motels bursting with charm include Cedar Cove Resort & Cottages, Haley's Motel, and Bungalow Beach Resort.